 However, these advantages associated with the city’s location at the intersection of trade routes did not seal Rome’s victory in the race for domination in the Apennine peninsula.

-Rome and the Lazio region were surrounded by, at most, neutral to the city peoples of the Etruscans in the north, the Sabinens in the east and Umbras in the south.
+Rome and the Latium region were surrounded by, at most, neutral to the city peoples of the Etruscans in the north, the Sabinens in the east and Umbras in the south.
 Which peoples Rome will dominate in the Republic era.
 That is why the Royal period may seem so monotonous, where Rome was absorbed in local competition.
-However, without subordination to Lazio, Rome could not think of further conquests and the Royal period laid the foundation for the victorious march of the city.
+However, without subordination to Latium, Rome could not think of further conquests and the Royal period laid the foundation for the victorious march of the city.

 The development of Rome, taking into account its location, depended strictly on the urban solutions adopted in the royal era.
 Rome in these times was divided into four regions, Collina and Palatina where the cradle of Rome was Quirinale and Palatine, as well as Suburana from the Forum and Esquilina or external settlement.

 The location of Rome in a partly swampy area required drainage and regulation of watercourses that hitherto dug the plateau.
 The first stage of work was the combination of Quirinal and Palatine by covering a clay valley that crossed these two regions.
-Defensive walls were also built that protected the area with a total area of over 400 ha (for comparison, the second city of Lazio, Ardea had an area of 90 ha).
+Defensive walls were also built that protected the area with a total area of over 400 ha (for comparison, the second city of Latium, Ardea had an area of 90 ha).
 At the same time, the Pile Bridge mentioned above was erected.

 Further urban achievements are attributed to the so-called period of the Great Rome of Tarquinius Priscus from the lands inhabited by the Etruscans became king thanks to his property and diplomatic skills.
 He is credited with building the first circus in Rome and winning campaigns against the Sabin.
 However, the greatest achievement of his time was the construction of a sewage system.